 Tiwi Red Cross on ABC Back Roads

-A couple of weeks back, two Red Cross workers were featured on the ABC program, Back Roads.
-Tiwi men Greg Orstow and Bernard Tipiloura were giving weekly classes about respect and culture to kids and coaching the new local team.
+A couple of weeks back, two Red Cross workers were featured on the ABC program, Back Roads, giving weekly classes about respect and culture to kids and coaching the new local team.

 These are just a few examples of the excellent work happening in Tiwi Islands.